 Ultrasound imaging, also called sonography, involves exposing part of the body to high-frequency sound waves to produce pictures of the inside of the body.
 Ultrasound examinations do not use ionizing radiation (as used in X-rays).
 Because ultrasound images are captured in real-time, they can show the structure and movement of the body's internal organs, as well as blood flowing through arteries and veins.

 Digital Breast Tomosynthesis (DBT/3D) mammography and diagnostic ultrasound are offered through the Women's Breast & Imaging Center and Rancho San Antonio Medical Center.
 Digital Breast Tomosynthesis (DBT/3D) mammography provides a high quality series of images for the radiologist to review.
 The images can be manipulated and/or compressed into High Definition (HD) images, allowing for greater detail.
 This process allows the radiologist to see subtle changes which may be associated with an early sign of breast cancer.

-Breast ultrasound used in conjunction with mammography, or as a standalone imaging of the breast, is a valuable tool that is non-invasive.
-Breast ultrasound is often used to look closer at an area of concern seen in mammography and particularly helpful for women with dense breast tissue.
+Breast ultrasound used in conjunction with mammography, or as standalone imaging of the breast, is a valuable tool that is non-invasive.
+Breast ultrasound is often used to look closer at an area of concern seen in mammography and is particularly helpful for women with dense breast tissue.

 Dual Energy X-ray Absorptiometry (DXA or DEXA)